 - All partners (health, social, independent and third sector organisations) to develop and implement a strategic approach to the management of long term conditions including end of life care.
-This will include exploring more integrated models of working (including integration with mental health services) and a commitment to strengthening joint commissioning of services. - Progress partnership working across health and social care to explore the most effective use of assistive technologies such as telehealth and telecare
+This will include exploring more integrated models of working (including integration with mental health services and integration between services and carers), a commitment to strengthening joint commissioning of services and a focus on improving access including rural access. - Progress partnership working across health and social care to explore the most effective use of assistive technologies such as telehealth and telecare

-Continue to develop information and support self-care training courses and programmes (such as the Living with Long Term Conditions
+Continue to develop information and support self-care training courses

-- Programme, Pulmonary rehabilitation, cardiac rehabilitation and diabetes education) - Support arrangements that enable people to remain living independently in accommodation which is safe and suitable for their needs. (e.g. through home care, home maintenance or adaptation or supported move.) - Ensure high quality care plans are in place to assist people in managing their condition and access appropriate advice and treatment in the right place and at the right time - Provide people with long-term conditions with advice and interventions which support good mental health - Promote the use of assistive technologies that are sensitive to the needs of the individual, with appropriate support, and where there is a good evidence-base - Increase the availability and flexibility of services that are responsive to carers' needs and enable carers to take regular breaks from caring (e.g. short breaks, doing everyday activities such as going shopping, getting a good night's sleep) - Strengthen the support available for helping with personal, social and health care (e.g. continence services) - Increase carers' health and wellbeing by providing a range of services to prevent ill health and maintain physical, emotional, financial, and social wellbeing (e.g. befriending schemes)
+- and programmes (such as the Living with Long Term Conditions Programme, Pulmonary rehabilitation, cardiac rehabilitation and diabetes education) - Support arrangements that enable people to remain living independently in accommodation which is safe and suitable for their needs. (e.g. through home care, home maintenance or adaptation or supported move.) - Ensure high quality care plans are in place to assist people in managing their condition and access appropriate advice and treatment in the right place and at the right time - Provide people with long term conditions with advice and interventions which support good mental health - Promote the use of assistive technologies that are sensitive to the needs of the individual, with appropriate support, and where there is a good evidence-base - Increase the availability and flexibility of services that are responsive to carers' needs and enable carers to take regular breaks from caring (e.g. short breaks, doing everyday activities such as going shopping, getting a good night's sleep) - Strengthen the support available for helping with personal, social and health care (e.g. continence services), taking carers needs into account - Increase carers' health and wellbeing by providing a range of services and practical support to prevent ill-health, promote independence and maintain physical, emotional, financial, and social wellbeing (e.g. befriending schemes, skills training)